pauljeter/pauljeter-astro/src/content/blog/guide-to-refs-in-react.md

 }
 ```

-Calling the `focus()` method isn’t a React.js thing… it’s a normal JavaScript thing!
-For example, this is how it’s done with vanilla JavaScript:
+Calling the `focus()` method isn't a React.js thing… it's a normal JavaScript thing!
+For example, this is how it's done with vanilla JavaScript:

 ```javascript
 document.getElementById('myInput').focus();